8 of the best Wilsons Promontory Walks for the Nature Lover

 The Pillar Point and Tidal Overlook are two great day walks.
 I did this stretch of the national park four years ago and loved it.
 You start the Tidal River Footbridge and walk along the forest paths to reach the granite boulders at the northern end of Norman Bay.

-From there you can enjoy a magnificent view of both, the Squeaky Beach on one side and the Norman Beach.
-Then you can walk back halfway and follow the path up the hill to the Tidal overlook for another fantastic view of the bay.
+From there, you can enjoy a magnificent view of both Squeaky Beach on one side and Norman Beach on the other.
+Then, you can walk back halfway and follow the path up the hill to the Tidal overlook for another fantastic bay view.
 It is the highest point between the Norman and Leonard Bays.
 As an option, you can continue on a circuit and descend to the Lilly Pilly Track Junction to return then to the Tidal River car park.

 The Wilsons Prom Wildlife Walk

-More than a walk, this is a wildlife circuit on bushland fields, located halfway between Yanakie and Tidal River.
-If you are going for a Wilson Prom day trip, plan this walk early morning as a first stop.
+More than a walk, this is a wildlife circuit on bushland fields located halfway between Yanakie and Tidal River.
+If you are going for a Wilson Prom day trip, plan this walk early in the morning as a first stop.
 You are likely to see wildlife, like kangaroos and emus.
-The first time I went there in 2013 couldn’t do this walk because of the rain, but a beautiful rainbow and a beautiful encounter rewarded me.
-This year I was lucky enough to come close to a mother and baby kangaroo.
+The first time I went there in 2013, I couldn’t do this walk because of the rain, but a beautiful rainbow and a beautiful encounter rewarded me.
+This year I was lucky to come close to a mother and baby kangaroo.

 Little Oberon Bay Walk

 Another beautiful walk that you will love.
-Plan it early in the morning as it is an 8.2 km return with an exposed path so that it can become scorching in summer.
-If you plan this hike in autumn, spring or winter, then it would be advisable to start later during the day.
+Plan it early in the morning as it is an 8.2 km return with an exposed path, so it can become scorching in summer.
+If you plan this hike in autumn, spring or winter, starting later during the day would be advisable.
 From the Tidal River Visitor Centre, this track climbs through tea tree-shrouded dunes to the southern end of Norman Bay.
 From there, it winds across Norman Point to Little Oberon Bay.
-You can enjoy magnificent views of Wilsons Promontory Marine National Park and the Anser and Glennie Island groups.
+You can enjoy magnificent Wilsons Promontory Marine National Park views and the Anser and Glennie Island groups.

 Darby River to Tongue Point Walk

-It is not one of the most popular walks at Wilsons Prom, but it’s a very natural area within the national park.
+It is not one of the most popular walks at the Prom, but it’s a natural national park area.
 This beautiful walk is peaceful and less frequented by visitors.
-The Darby Car Park walk for 1 km through a sandy track that winds its way along the majestic Darby River.
+The Darby Car Park walks for 1 km through a sandy track that winds its way along the majestic Darby River.

-When you get to the beach, you can walk along the sandy shores to rocky formations.
+You can walk along the sandy shores to rocky formations when you get to the beach.
 I loved this place.
-Extend your walk to Tongue Point via Fairy Cove, in total a 10 km return walk through a moderate climb and a gentle descent; it’s one of the longest days walks at the Wilsons Promontory Park.
+Extend your walk to Tongue Point via Fairy Cove, a total of 10 km return walk through a moderate climb and a gentle descent; it’s one of the longest days’ walks at Wilsons Promontory Park.

 Wilsons Prom Hiking

-If you plan an extended stay at the Prom, let’s say seven days or longer, you may be interested in doing long walks in the Wilson Promontory National Park.
+If you plan an extended stay at the Prom, say seven days or longer, you may be interested in long walks in the Wilson Promontory National Park.
 There are different hikes like the Sealers Cove Walk, the most popular Wilsons Prom overnight hike.
 Bear in mind that overnight hiking requires a national park permit for camping.
-So if you plan any of the long walks, you must book through the Wilsons Promontory National Park Website a few months ahead because there is a limited number of permits.
+So, if you plan any of the long walks, you must book through the Wilsons Promontory National Park Website a few months ahead because there are limited permits.

 The best time for visiting the Wilsons Promontory Park

 Hiking and walking at Wilson Promontory National Park is pleasant throughout the year.
-In contrast, spring and summer benefit from warmer temperatures and more extended daylight, allowing you to maximise time and overall walking experience.
-Autumn and winter can be quite windy, with cold temps and shorter sunlight.
-However, fewer people around this would be the ideal time for the more adventurous and experienced hikers.
+In contrast, spring and summer benefit from warmer temperatures and extended daylight, allowing you to maximise time and overall walking experience.
+Autumn and winter can be pretty windy, with cold temps and shorter sunlight.
+However, if fewer people were around, this would be the ideal time for the more adventurous and experienced hikers.

 What to know about the Wilsons Promontory National Park